Celtic Knot Squares

 Bottom-Up or Center-Out

-The interlocking crochet option is worked from the bottom-up.
+The interlocking crochet option is worked from the bottom-up as normal.

 The interlocking crochet charts are 81 x 81 so they begin with 40 windows in the foundation.